-- 1. Size, depth and location of VSCs. - Extent of soil improvements along with building/structure foundation outlines. - Field verification requirements and acceptance criteria using CPT/SPT. - 4.
+- 1. Size, depth and location of VSCs. - 2.
+Extent of soil improvements along with building/structure foundation outlines. - 3.
+Field verification requirements and acceptance criteria using CPT/SPT. - 4.
 The locations where CPT/SPT shall be performed. - The testing, inspection and observation (TIO) program shall indicate the inspection and observation required for the VSCs.

-Unweathered bedrock or material approved by soil engineer
+approved by soil engineer